If you are having trouble registering for the on-campus section, you are welcome to register for the online section.

 Reinforcement Learning: An Introduction, by Richard Sutton and Andrew Barto, 2nd edition

-Your grade for this course will be based on six to eight assignments, each of which will require the submission of a jupyter notebook that includes text descriptions of your methods, results and conclusions and the python code for defining machine learning algorithms, loading data and applying your algorithms to the data.
+Your grade for this course will be based on about seven assignments, each of which will require the submission of a jupyter notebook that includes text descriptions of your methods, results and conclusions and the python code for defining machine learning algorithms, loading data and applying your algorithms to the data.
 Each notebook will be graded for correct implementation and results, thorough discussion of your code and observations of results, and good organization, grammar and spelling.
-No quizzes or exams will be given.
+We might have quizzes, but we will not have exams.

 Semester letter grades will include plus and minus grades.
 Assume standard ranges of numerical grades will be used.
 Ranges might be shifted a little lower, depending on the grade distribution at the end of the semester, but they will not be raised.